 Virtual Primary Care needs local flair.

-Successful virtual primary care hinges on possessing local knowledge—understanding where to access cost-effective lab work and imaging, familiarity with local specialists and physical therapists.
+Successful virtual primary care hinges on possessing local knowledge—understanding where and to whom to direct patients for their care.
 A clinician without local insight operates with a significant disadvantage.